-Figure 1 exhibits the distribution of test scores by student type, showing that gifted students perform on average better than regular students-almost a standard deviation better.
-However, not all gifted students are high-achievers, and, at the same time, not every high-achiever is classified as a gifted student.
-This finding is confirmed in Online Appendix Figure A.2, which shows the distribution of gifted students' classroom ranks on the Stellwerk test and reveals that every second gifted student performs in the top five of their classroom, while the rest might perform even in the lowest ranks.
+Appendix Figure A.1 shows the distribution of class size and gifted classmates in absolute and relative terms.
+The figure indicates that while most classes have no gifted student, nearly all classes exposed to gifted students contain exactly one gifted student.
+Figure 1 exhibits the distribution of test scores by student type, showing that gifted students perform on average better than regular students - almost a standard deviation better.
+However, not all gifted students are high achievers and, at the same time, not every high achiever is classified as a gifted student.
+This finding is confirmed in Appendix Figure A.2, which shows the distribution of gifted students' classroom ranks on the Stellwerk test and reveals that every second gifted student performs in the top five of his or her classroom, while the rest might perform even in the lowest ranks.
 This is likely because our definition of gifted transcends the test score dimension, featuring a measure of intellectual ability based on psychological examinations rather than previous achievement.